We don't have any photos of this building yet. Why don't you be the first to send us one?

 Tagged with: Cottage

-E (PRINCIPAL) ELEVATION: 3-bay elevation.
-To ground floor, timber and glazed door in architraved opening to centre bay; architraved bipartite windows to left and right bays.
-To attic floor, to left and right bays, pitched-roof tripartite dormers with moulded timber mullions and transom, timber apex finials (missing to left bay) and barge-boarded overhanging eaves with kingposts; small cast-iron roof-light to centre bay.
+East (principal) elevation: three-bay elevation.
+To ground floor, timber and glazed door in architraved opening to centre bay, architraved bipartite windows to left and right bays.
+To attic floor, to left and right bays, pitched-roof tripartite dormers with moulded timber mullions and transom, timber apex finials (missing to left bay) and barge-boarded overhanging eaves with kingposts.
+Small cast-iron roof-light to centre bay.

-N (SIDE) ELEVATION: brick chimney-back to centre; architraved window to right.
+North (side) elevation: brick chimney-back to centre, architraved window to right.

-S (SIDE) ELEVATION: brick (with some granite rubble to base) chimney-back to centre; architraved window to right.
+South (side) elevation: brick (with some granite rubble to base) chimney-back to centre, architraved window to right.

-GLAZING etc: to ground floor, plate glass in timber sash and case windows; to dormers, plate glass glazing in timber casement windows.
-Pitched corrugated iron roof; moulded bargeboards.
-To S and N, corniced brick gable-head apex stacks with octagonal cans.
+The window openings to the ground floor are plate glass in timber sash and case frames, those to the dormers have plate glass glazing in timber casement frames.
+Pitched corrugated iron roof, moulded bargeboards.
+To south and north, corniced brick gable-head apex stacks with octagonal cans (one now truncated).

-INTERIOR: to ground floor: entrance hall with timber-boarded walls and ceiling, and timber stair with turned newels; to S room, timber-boarded walls and ceiling, moulded timber cornice; to N room, moulded timber cornice.
+Interior: entrance hall with timber-boarded walls and ceiling and timber stair with turned newel posts.
+South room has timber-boarded walls and ceiling and a moulded timber cornice.
+North room has a moulded timber cornice.

 External links are from the relevant listing authority and, where applicable, Wikidata.
 Wikidata IDs may be related buildings as well as this specific building.
 If you want to add or update a link, you will need to do so by editing the Wikidata entry.